superfaceai/cli/README.md

   $ superface check

 OPTIONS
-  -f, --failOnWarning          When true command will on warning -h, --help                   show CLI help
+  -f, --failOnWarning          When true command will fail on warning -h, --help                   show CLI help
   -j, --json                   Formats result to JSON -q, --quiet                  When set to true, disables the shell echo output of action.